Deaf And Disabled Services

-WonderCon is dedicated to serving all of its attendees.
-The Deaf and Disabled Services Department was established to offer a hand to visitors with special needs.
-Services include
+Comic-Con International is dedicated to serving all of its attendees.
+The Deaf and Disabled Services Department was established to offer a hand to visitors with special needs, including:

-- Registration service for attendees with mobility issues and for service animals
+- Badge pickup service (including child badges) for those with mobility issues

-- American Sign Language interpreters for the deaf at select panels and the Masquerade
+- Certified ASL interpreters at large panels and the Masquerade

 - A limited number of volunteer interpreters available for individual assistance

 - A limited number of wheelchairs for loan in up to three-hour increments on a first-come, first-served basis